Making your learning count

 You will learn

-The module will help you explore what happens when you bring different knowledge, skills and learning experiences together.
+The module allows you to select learning to suit your interests and will help you explore what happens when you bring different knowledge, skills and learning experiences together.
 You will discover the richness that comes from thinking about a topic from a variety of angles.
 This new insight may confirm that your learning goals are exactly as you had originally planned, or it may open a whole new world of possibilities.

 Although there are no formal entry requirements, this module is most suitable if you have completed some study using The Open University’s free learning website, OpenLearn. or other specified OER.
-This includes FutureLearn, edX, Coursera and OERu or any other open educational resources.
+This includes edX, Coursera and OERu or any other OER.

 If you have any doubt about the suitability of the module, please speak to an adviser.